 This blog started out giving you posts of the songwriter’s notes, lyrics, and music for my original songs.
 As with many things, it has gone in new directions.
-So, if you just started reading my post and are interested in my original material, here is a link to "I Just Try to Move the Chains," one of my original songs.
+So, if you just started reading my post and are interested in my original material, here is a link to "Cool Hand Tuite," one of my original songs.
 You can read about the song’s history, review the lyrics, and listen to the song.
 If you want to add the song to your playlist, you can download it at Amazon or iTunes.

-On Thursday, 12/17, Gordon Munding will be our performer in the “Side room” at Buffalo Bill’s.
-He will be presenting his original material.
-I hope this impressive bio entices you to come to his show!
+On Thursday, 4/7, John and Cathy Cadley and their guest Perry Cleaveland and John Danks will be our performers in the “Side room” at Buffalo Bill’s.
+I hope this little description from their web site entices you to come to their show!

 The concerts take place on the first and third Thursdays of every month in the side room of Buffalo Bill’s Family Restaurant and Taproom, 19 Main Street, Shortsville, NY.
 The show runs from 7 to 9 PM.
 To learn more about Buffalo Bill’s, check out their site right here: